-* MSCI all-world index gains, U.S. stocks up in early trading
+* MSCI all-world index gains, U.S. stocks up in early

 * BOJ comments push yen higher vs dollar